 - Decreased motivation to find work after several months with the possibility of you leaving the labour force permanently.
 A jobless lifestyle can very easily become addictive and the idea of living on welfare or relying on family to take care of you financially becomes increasingly tempting.

 - Your circadian rhythm goes awry due to an unnatural and irregular sleep schedule.
 In the early stages, disrupting your circadian rhythm will make you feel like you are perpetually jet lagged.
-Do this for too long and you can increase your risk of developing cardiovascular problems, obesity, depression, and other negative side effects.
+Do this for too long and you can increase your risk of developing cardiovascular problems, obesity, and other illnesses.

 - You have low energy and enthusiasm throughout the day, making it difficult to be productive and get things accomplished.